-When you’re making notes I want you to keep one really important rule in mind: Don’t add something to your notes if you don’t understand it.
+When you’re making notes I want you to keep one really important rule in mind: Don’t write something down if you don’t understand it

 You will regularly come across things you don’t understand – totally normal, you’re learning, if you already knew everything there would be no point studying.

 But you’re not going to learn by mindlessly writing something down without having a clue what it means.

 As you’re making notes, think about what you’re writing down and be honest with yourself about whether or not you really understand it.
 Being able to follow the gist of something isn’t the same as understanding it.

 Each time you come across something you don’t understand you need to deal with it.
 You might be able to sort it out there and then, or need to get more advice from your teacher or tutor and come back to it later.